 Plan Out Your Semester

 Buy a calendar or use the calendar app on your phone to set up your semester.
-You should have already received your course schedule before moving in so set some time to plan your days ahead of time to stay ahead of your organization.
+You should have already received your course schedule before moving in so set some time to plan out your days ahead of time.

 As you get your syllabi from professors start filling out due dates.
 Check out your calendar regularly to always stay on top of things.
 Taking ten seconds to look at your calendar will go a long way in helping you stay on top things.